 Charting Cultural Change in Maine

-“In Maine, the participating sites view their Choosing Wisely work as a cultural movement and draw inspiration from movements like the cultural and social transition away from tobacco products, as well as the movement to embrace healthy and locally grown food,” says Kellie Slate Vitcavage, MS, Project Manager for Maine Quality Counts.
+“In Maine, the participating sites view their Choosing Wisely work as a cultural movement and draw inspiration from movements like the cultural and social transition away from tobacco products, as well as the movement to embrace healthy and locally grown food,” said Kellie Slate Vitcavage, MS, Project Manager for Maine Quality Counts.
 “In order to do this, they take a flexible approach to all that they do.
 To address the opioid epidemic affecting Bangor, for instance, they provide Choosing Wisely opioid resources to the community created by Consumer Reports, including a brochure communicating five questions patients should ask their doctor.
 This aligns with overall goals to reduce unnecessary or harmful care and shows how organizations can adapt the Choosing Wisely lessons to address the specific needs and concerns of a community.”

 In order to determine the right partners for this grassroots movement, Maine Quality Counts first did an environmental scan and established health care provider leads in hospitals throughout the region, and sought out partnerships with area agencies on aging.
 From these beginnings, they extended their reach into the fabric of the communities in their two regions to help people understand and share the Choosing Wisely message.

-“We really are gaining traction,” Kellie says.
+“We really are gaining traction,” Kellie said.
 “This all started from moving health care outside of the clinical practice, and empowering patients to move health care in the direction they needed it to move.
 This is an incredible opportunity to educate, to look at things differently, to try alternatives, and start on a foundation of shared decision-making.”

 - “Choosing Wisely and State Innovation Models Align in Maine” – Updates From The Field, Sept.
 2014